sinnerich/ToDo-App/README.md

 # ToDo-App
-Get to know the logic behind it
+Get to know the logic behind it , better understanding of Hooks,Screen Navigation , Authentication Flow

 libraries/cloud used:
 https://reactnavigation.org/docs/drawer-based-navigation/